moppppu/VideoMagnificationInTheWild/README.md

 Shoichiro
 This repository contains codes corresponding to:

-S.Takeda, Y. Akagi, K.Okami, M.Isogai, H.Kimata.
+S.Takeda, Y.Akagi, K.Okami, M.Isogai, H.Kimata.
 **Video Magnification in the Wild Using Fractional Anisotropy in Temporal Distribution Shoichiro**.
 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2019.